eclipse/mosaic.website/content/docs/getting_started/run_mosaic.md

 ### Example

-The following call starts the example scenario "Barnim" in Eclipse MOSAIC on a Windows machine and opens a [Visualization in your browser]({{< ref "/docs/visualization" >}}):
+The following call starts the example scenario "Barnim" in Eclipse MOSAIC on a Windows machine and opens a
+{{< link title="Visualization in your browser" href="/docs/visualization/" >}}:

 ```dos
 mosaic.bat -s Barnim -v